 - a.
 Contributing factors can:

 - Overlap or co-exist.

 - Cause or worsen other factors.

 - Be difficult to disentangle and treat, especially when more than one is present.

 - Be magnified by a precipitating event.

 - b.
-These factors can cause a person to experience difficulty regulating emotions, be less able to think clearly or logically, and have difficulty responding appropriately to a situation.
+These factors can lead to difficulty regulating emotions, less clear or logical thinking, and difficulty responding appropriately to a situation.
 The person may feel completely overwhelmed and fall into a state of crisis.

-3. Signs of a crisis
+- 3. Signs of a crisis

 - a.
+A crisis could manifest as:

+- Rapid changes in mood or emotions.

+- Difficulty with concentration, memory, sleep or appetite.

+- Heightened sensitivity (possibly described as "on edge").

+- Illogical thinking (ex.
+"If I hurt that person, I'll be okay.").

+- Nervousness.
-A crisis could manifest as: - Rapid changes in mood or emotions. - Difficulty with concentration, memory, sleep, or appetite. - Heightened sensitivity (possibly described as "on edge"). - Illogical thinking (ex.
-"If I hurt that person, I'll be okay."). - Nervousness. - Feeling disconnected, including from those around them, from reality, etc. - Signs of lack of self-control, which may include: - o Extreme agitation. - o Inability to sit still. - Clear difficulty communicating effectively. - o Rambling incoherent thoughts and speech. - o Clutching oneself or other objects to maintain control. - o Moving very rapidly. - b.
-In accordance with P&P 2-503, members are prohibited from using "excited delirium" or similar terms to describe a person or their behavior in any manner or context.

-4. Assessing risk
+- Feeling disconnected, (from those around them or from reality).

+- Signs of lack of self-control, which may include:

+- o Extreme agitation.

+- o Inability to sit still.

+- o Difficulty communicating effectively.

+- o Rambling incoherent thoughts and speech.

+- o Clutching oneself or objects to maintain control.

+- Moving very rapidly.

+- b.
+In accordance with P&P 2-503, members are prohibited from using "excited delirium" or similar terms to describe a person or their behavior in any manner or context. - 4.
+Assessing risk